joomtools/plg_fields_jtlistusers/README.md

-# JT - Gallery
+# JT - Userslist
 Joomla!
-CustomField - Displays images from a folder within a gallery and lightbox
+CustomField - Displays a list of users selected in the article